JitenPalaparthi/golang-training-questglobal/Testing-By-Developers.md

 - End to End testing: Test a flow.
 Example shopping cart --> Search for items - add an item to the cart- make payment - get it delivered (Email|SMS).
 This is done by automation.

-// TDD --> First you write unit tests.. without implementing the actual unit logic
+// TDD --> First you write unit tests.Initially dont implement the logic for the unit.
+It fails at first, so you need to implement the logic to pass the test.
-//
+// BDD --> Behavior driven development: It is an extension for TDD.
+Tests are written in a natural language : ginko is a framework for BDD